edoardoCame/bollingerBands/notebooks/MT5 REPORTS/README.md

 - Live/backtest performance comparison
 - Single trade analysis

-For advanced filters and risk management, see the modules in `risk management/dynamic_portfolio_modules/`.
+For advanced filters and risk management, see the modules in `modules/dynamic_portfolio_modules/`.